tcbutler320/TimeClock-1.01-Vuln/readme.md

 **Running the PoC**

 Run the PoC python appplication against the remote timeclock app with the following.
-Make sure to change the target ip to the ip of the application your testing against.
+Make sure to change the target IP to the IP of the application your testing against.

 ```python
 python3 PoC.py